qossmic/deptrac-src/docs/blog/2023-05-11_PHP_configuration.md

 For a long time, Deptrac was only supporting a `yaml` configuration.
 Thanks to the effort by [grennadi](https://github.com/gennadigennadigennadi) you can now use Symfony config builders to create a dynamic deptrac configuration using PHP.
 Let's take a look at how to do it.

-Start by creating a `deptrac.config.php` file in the root of the project:
+Start by creating a `deptrac.php` file in the root of the project:

 ```php
 <?php